wq/django-rest-pandas/README.md

         dataframe.some_pivot_function(in_place=True)
         return dataframe

+    # NOTE: As the name implies, the primary purpose of transform_dataframe()
+    # is to apply a transformation to an existing dataframe.
+In PandasView,
+    # this dataframe is created by serializing data queried from a Django
+    # model.
+If you would like to supply your own custom DataFrame from the
+    # start (without using a Django model), you can do so with PandasSimpleView
+    # as shown in the first example.

     # Step 4.
 Finally, the provided renderer classes will convert the DataFrame
     # to any of the supported output formats (see above).
 By default, all of
     # the formats above are enabled.
 To restrict output to only the formats